SamHaze/Azure-Honeynet/README.md

 ## Conclusion

-This project established a mini honeynet on Microsoft Azure, integrated log sources into a Log Analytics workspace, and leveraged Microsoft Sentinel for alerting and incident handling.
+This project established a honeynet on Microsoft Azure, integrated log sources into a Log Analytics workspace, and leveraged Microsoft Sentinel for alerting and incident handling.
 The significant reduction in security events and incidents after implementing security controls underscores their effectiveness in safeguarding the environment.
 It's important to note that in a heavily utilized environment, more security events and alerts may be generated post-security enhancements.